hakli/testing_stackedit/test.md

 # Testing version control

 How to save this with a commit message?
+There was something about linebreaks that I didn't quite get, but never mind.